MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **CAPTURE_MODE** - Indicates which mode has OfficeLens been launched in.
+- **CAPTURE_MODE** - Indicates which mode has OfficeLens has been launched in.
 It could be default, edit, fast insert or video import.

 - **ERROR_CODE** - Indicates the launch error code in case there was an error while launching.